Fast Cars

 Gary Dawson promoting a recording act on his show at John's Drive-In.

-Jim Satcher, Dave Myers, Big Bill, Ken Parker, Gary Dawson and friends celebrate the end of the 36 hour March of Dimes fund drive, January 1962.
+Jim Satcher, Dave Myers, Big Bill, Ken Parker, Gary Dawson and friends celebrate the end of the

 Gary Dawson at the Million Celler in San Francisco.